DataCueCo/slate/source/index.html.md

   "Content-Type": "application/json"
 ```

-You will receive a API key and an API secret.
-Public end-points like event tracking only needs an API key.
-Private end-points that define product, orders etc require both your API key and secret to authenticate.
+You can find your API key and API secret in your [DataCue Dashboard](https://app.datacue.co "Dashboard").

+The `events` endpoint only require an API key to be run from a browser.
+All other end-points require both an API key and API secret and should only be run from your backend to keep your API secret... a secret.
 We use HTTP Basic Authentication, which encodes the string `apikey:apisecret` into a token that is base64 encoded and prepended with the string "Basic ".

-### End points requring API Key:
+### Browser Events (only API key):
 If your API key is `abc123`, then Base64 encode "abc123:", no password after the colon, and the final result will be "YWJjMTIzOg==".

 Your authorization header should look like `Authorization: Basic YWJjMTIzOg==`.

-### End points requring API Key and API Secret:
+### Backend End points (API Key and API Secret):
 If your API key is `abc123`, and API secret is `secret123` then Base64 encode "abc123:secret123".
 The final result will be "Basic YWJjMTIzOnNlY3JldDEyMw==".

 Your authorization header should look like `Authorization: Basic YWJjMTIzOnNlY3JldDEyMw==`.